AviSoori1x/makeMoE/README.md

 - Outrageosly Large Neural Networks: The Sparsely-Gated Mixture-Of-Experts layer: https://arxiv.org/pdf/1701.06538.pdf
 - Mixtral of experts: https://arxiv.org/pdf/2401.04088.pdf

+makeMoE.py is the entirety of the implementation in a single file of pytorch.

 makMoE_from_Scratch.ipynb walks through the intuition for the entire model architecture and how everything comes together.
 I recommend starting here.